theapache64/theapache64.github.io/src/content/blog/that-weird-compose-crash.md

 This is what we usually do when an unexpected crash occurs.
 We update the dependency or the class causing the crash and try it again without even looking at the code, because historically speaking, the time spent debugging these issues never ended up with a happy ending.

 But, this time, with that _region_ part involved, I got curious about what might be the reason for such a crash.
 What's interesting is that both regions run on the same codebase.
 So any UI crash present in one region should ideally be present in the other region as well.
 This is puzzling because this is something that should not have happened based on the structure of the code.

+Please note my goal with this blog is to explore the issue as much as I can within the _limited time_ I have.
+Since the solution is already available and I can't spend too much time digging deeper on this.

  ## 🪲 Reproducing